 Log4j2 is the latest release of the popular Logging Framework.
 In this tutorial we will learn how to integrate Log4j2 configuration file in an example Spring Boot web application.

-Log4j2 is a new build of Apache Log4j which borrowed some ideas from the Logback framework featuring improved performance, support for multiple logger API (Log4j, SLF4J, Commons Logging and JUL), advanced filtering, low garbage collector impact and custom log levels.
+Log4j2 is a new build of Apache Log4j which derives from the Logback framework featuring improved performance, support for multiple logger API (Log4j, SLF4J, Commons Logging and JUL), advanced filtering, low garbage collector impact and custom log levels.

 In order to test Log4j2 in a Spring Boot application, let’s create a template Web application using the Spring Boot Initializr or the spring command line: